Counties 1 Middlesex

-Counties 1 Middlesex (formerly Middlesex 1) is a level 7 Rugby Union league with teams from North-West London taking part.
-Historically the league was a level 10 completion and the division was cancelled at the end of the 1995–96 campaign after nine seasons due to the merger of the Hertfordshire and Middlesex regional leagues.
-After nearly 20 years, ahead of the 2025-26 season the league was re-instated as a decision was taken to once more split out Hertfordshire RFU and Middlesex RFU clubs.
+Counties 1 Middlesex (formerly Middlesex 1) is a level 7 Rugby Union league with teams from north-west London taking part.
+Historically, the league was a level 10 completion, and the division was cancelled at the end of the 1995–96 campaign after nine seasons due to the merger of the Hertfordshire and Middlesex regional leagues.
+After nearly twenty years, ahead of the 2025–26 season, the league was re-formed following the decision to have mostly Hertfordshire teams in Counties 1 Hertfordshire.
+Promoted teams typically move up to Regional 2 Thames and relegated sides go down to Counties 2 Middlesex.

+2026–27

-Promoted teams typically move up to Regional 2 Thames and relegated sides move down to Counties 2 Middlesex.
+Departing were champions Ealing Trailfinders 1871 promoted to Regional 2 Thames together with runners-up Finchley promoted to Regional 2 Anglia, while Saracens Amateurs (10th) were relegated to Counties 2 Middlesex.